mrapp-ke/MLRL-Boomer/doc/quickstart/parameters.rst

 * ``--folds`` (Default value = 1)

-  * The total number of folds to be used for cross validation or 1, if no cross validation should be used.
+  * The total number of folds to be used for cross validation.
+Must be greater than 1 or 1, if no cross validation should be used.

 * ``--current-fold`` (Default value = 0)

-  * The cross-validation fold to be performed or 0, if all folds should be performed.
-Must be 0 or at least 1 and less or equal to --folds.
-If --folds is set to 1, this parameter is ignored.
+  * The cross validation fold to be performed.
+Must be in [1, --folds] or 0, if all folds should be performed.
+This parameter is ignored if --folds is set to 1.

 * ``--evaluate-training-data`` (Default value = False)